Duet3D/wiki-content/User_manual/Connecting_hardware/Display_PanelDue.md

 Display options, eg show multiple heaters/tools.
 To do.

+# Using external SD card sockets

+Note that the SPI interface provided by an external SD card socket is much slower than the on-board SD card socket built into the Duet.
+Therefore we recommend that you do not upload files to this card over the network.
+Use the external SD card socket only if you want to write files to the SD card on a PC and then move the SD card to your printer.

+To access a second SD card socket, you will need these firmware versions:

+* DuetWiFiFirmware/RepRapFirmware 1.16 or later
+* DuetWebControl 1.13 or later
+* PanelDue firmware 1.15c or later (if SD card socket is on the PanelDue)

-# Using the external SD card socket on the LCD panel
+## Using the external SD card socket on the PanelDue LCD panel

 > Caution!
 Do not use an SD extender cable from the SD socket on the Panel Due.
 Some types of SD card extender cable have been found to damage the SD card socket. **Damage to the SD card socket from using an extender cable is not covered by the warranty.**
 {.is-danger}

-**This information also applies to a stand alone SD or micro SD card socket**

-You can use the external SD card socket on the LCD panel if you have used a ribbon cable as described above.
-Please note, the SPI interface provided by this SD card socket is much slower than the on-board SD card socket built into the Duet.
-Therefore we recommend that you do not upload files to this card over the network.
-Use the external SD card socket only if you want to write files to the SD card on a PC and then move the SD card to your printer.
+You can use the external SD card socket on the LCD panel if you have used a ribbon cable as described in "Option 2: Ribbon cable" above.

-To access the second SD card socket, you will need these firmware versions:

-* DuetWiFiFirmware/RepRapFirmware 1.16 or later
-* DuetWebControl 1.13 or later
-* PanelDue firmware 1.15c or later

-## Using the SD card socket with other PanelDue version and Duet version combinations
+### Using the SD card socket with other PanelDue and Duet version combinations

 You will need to make a custom 5-way cable using this table of connections.
 For the PanelDue 1.1, the X5 connector pins are numbered from the bottom end of the connector (the end close to the X5 legend).